Relie28/FormulaSmart/README.md

 - **Stats Overview**: Shows per-subject performance aggregated from quiz and flashcard sessions.
 For each subject you'll see average accuracy, a simple improvement/decline trend, and a per-type breakdown (Formulas/Definitions, Geometry, Word Problems) so you can see where to focus practice.

 - **Improved flashcard reveals**: When a formula is revealed on a flashcard, the app now shows a short plain-English explanation above the formula (as if you had searched the formula).
-For word problems, hints list the operation keywords to look for (e.g., "of" → Multiply, "per" → Divide) instead of revealing the formula outright.
+For word problems, hints list the operation keywords to look for (e.g., "of" → Multiplication, "per" → Division) instead of revealing the formula outright.

 - **Content coverage**: The flashcards include all the items you listed (re-categorized into Arithmetic, Pre-Algebra, and Algebra).
 Example topics included: Sum, Difference, Product, Quotient, Average, Percent, Rate/Speed, Ratio, Proportion, PEMDAS, Factors & Multiples, Absolute Value, Squares & Square Roots, Reciprocals, Integers, Geometry (shapes), and Word Problems with keyword hints.